Ostorlab/KB/WEB_SERVICE/WEB/_CRITICAL/COMMAND_INJECTION/recommendation.md

 To mitigate the command injection vulnerability, here are some recommendations:

+- __Avoid Executing User-Supplied Input__: Refrain from executing user-supplied data directly within commands or system shells.
+Validate and use whitelists or predefined options wherever possible.

+- __Avoid Concatenation__: Avoid directly concatenating user input into system commands, instead pass it in a separate list of arguments.

 - __Input Validation and Sanitization__: Always validate and sanitize user inputs.
 Ensure that any user-supplied data passed to the system shell or command execution functions is sanitized and restricted to expected characters or patterns.

 - __Least Privilege Principle__: Run your application or services with the least possible privileges required to perform necessary actions.
 Avoid running services with superuser or administrator privileges.

-- __Avoid Executing User-Supplied Input__: Refrain from executing user-supplied data directly within commands or system shells.
-Validate and use whitelists or predefined options wherever possible.

-- __Use Security Libraries__: Employ security-focused libraries or frameworks that handle user inputs and command execution securely.
-These libraries often provide functions or methods that mitigate common vulnerabilities.

 ### Examples